PacktPublishing/Minimal-CMake/ch8/part-1/README.md

 # ch8/part-1

-Show how to simplify configuration with `ExternalProject_Add`.
+Shows how to simplify configuration with `ExternalProject_Add`.

 (_Note: continues from_ `ch7/part-6`_).